-Stephen Bell joined Ecologic Institute in October 2016 as a Transatlantic Fellow.
-His research interests include soil contamination and remediation, renewable energy, climate change and soil and agricultural policy.
+Stephen Bell joined Ecologic Institute from October 2016 until September 2017 as a Transatlantic Fellow.
+His research interests included soil contamination and remediation, renewable energy, climate change and soil and agricultural policy.
 He is a native English speaker and has a working knowledge of German.

 Prior to joining Ecologic Institute, Stephen Bell worked as a researcher at the Austrian Institute of Technology where he conducted soil and biochar laboratory batch experiments as part of the federally funded project Copper stabilization in vineyard soils (KUSTAW).
 He performed full chemical and physical characterizations of soil samples and explored the copper immobilization potential of a wood-based biochar.
 Most recently, Stephen Bell worked at the Ontario Co-operative Association, the provincial trade association of co-operative businesses and credit unions, as the Director of the Co-operative Young Leaders youth education and leadership development program.
 He has also held several positions within the outdoor education system of the Toronto District School Board.